How to Wash a Quilt Properly: Quick and Easy Guide

 If you use a detergent that’s too strong, the quilt’s colors will fade.
 Set a cycle too strong, and the fabric may get damaged by the fresh water and movements of your washing machine.

 Handwashing is the best method for a new or vintage quilt.
-Be careful when washing, drying, and storing your quilts to ensure they stay comfortable and the colors stay vibrant.
+Be careful when washing, drying, and storing your quilts to make sure they stay comfortable and the colors stay vibrant.

 Now that you know how to wash a quilt properly, you can ensure your fluffy quilt lasts for over a decade or more, and may eventually become an heirloom!